 The park's museum is located on Osborne Street in downtown St Marys and is staffed by volunteers.
-When staffing permits, it is open Wednesday through Sunday 1:00pm to 4:00pm.
+The museum is open daily from 1:00pm to 4:00pm.

 If you would like more information about becoming a volunteer for Cumberland Island National Seashore, you can read more about our program here.